Josko/ccbot/readme.txt

 Parameters in angled brackets <like this> are required and parameters in square brackets [like this] are optional.

-!addaccess <access <name>	sets the users access from 0-10 !countaccess <access>		counts how many people have # access !checkaccess <name>		checks the users access !delaccess <name>		sets the users access to 0
+!setaccess <access <name>	sets the users access from 0-10 !countaccess <access>		counts how many people have # access !checkaccess <name>		checks the users access !delaccess <name>		sets the users access to 0